uriahpissalidis/leetcode_medium/README.md

 456: 132 Pattern - Done, problem was more tricky than I initially assumed, added a java and py solution <br>
 1641: Count Sorted Vowel Strings - Done, realizing a combinations problem it was simple doing the formula <br>
 117: Populating Next Right Pointers in Each Node II - Done <br>
+1689: Partitioning Into Minimum Number Of Deci-Binary Numbers - Done, once the trick was realized it was very easy <br>